 First, soak them in the sink filled with soapy water to allow the dirt to soften up.
 Then use an old rag or a paper towel to wipe out the insides.

-You don’t have to totally scrub clean winter sowing containers.
-Just a quick wash to remove some of the dirt and residue will be fine.
+You don’t have to thoroughly scrub your winter sowing containers to clean them.
+Just a quick wash to remove most of the dirt and residue will be fine.

 Cleaning winter sowing containers can save you tons of time.
 It means you don’t have to hunt for new ones every year, and spend time preparing all of them.
-Be sure to look for containers that can withstand the dishwasher, that will make cleaning them even easier!
+Look for containers that can withstand the dishwasher, that will make cleaning them even easier.

 If you want to learn how to winter sow, then my Winter Sowing eBook is exactly what you need.
-It has everything you need in order to be successful!
+It has everything you need to be successful.
 Download your copy today!

 Or, if you want to learn how to grow any type of seed you want using a mix of methods, then you should take my Seed Starting Course.
 It’s a fun, self-paced online course that will teach you exactly how to grow any seed that you want.
 Enroll and start the course today!